somyakmukherjee/US-Home-Price-Prediction/README.md

 Welcome to the "US Home Price Prediction & Trends Analysis" project repository!
 In this project, we embark on a data-driven journey to understand the key factors influencing home prices in the United States of America over the past twenty years.
 Our goal is to build a comprehensive model that sheds light on the intricate relationships between various factors and home prices by leveraging publicly available data and advanced data science techniques.

+## **Project Scope:**
+This project aims to build a data science model to predict U.S. home prices based on key economic factors over the last 20 years.

+### **Steps**
+1.Data Collection and Preparation:

+*   Gather historical data for the specified features.
+*   Clean and preprocess the data for analysis.

+2. Exploratory Data Analysis (EDA):

+*   Visualize relationships between features and CSUSHPISA.
+*   Identify correlations and patterns.

+3. Model Development:

+*  Build predictive models using regression or machine learning algorithms.
+*  Train and validate the models.

+4. Model Evaluation:

+*   Evaluate model performance using appropriate metrics.
+*   Fine-tune models for better accuracy.

 ## Libraries and Tools used:

 1. Programming Languages: Python